Skip to main content

 On-ear

-For noise cancelling to work best, headphones have to ensure optimal sound isolation from the outside world.
-In the case of on-ear headphones, the latter can be a hit or miss.
+For active noise cancelling to work best, headphones need optimal sound isolation from the outside world.
+In the case of on-ear headphones, it can be a hit or miss.

 While thick earpads can create a good seal, they still can’t create a complete enclosure of your ears.
 The latter then affects the noise-canceling performance.

-Of course, in practice, their active noise cancellation is still respectable.
+In practice, on-ear active noise cancellation is still respectable.
 However, manufacturers don’t focus as much on on-ears and instead put the best ANC chips inside over-ear headphones.

 Over-ear